-SOAP format of Electronic Health Records (EMRs) for Veterinary Practices
+SOAP Format of Electronic Health Records (EMRs) for Veterinary Practices

-SOAP is an acronym which when expanded stands for Subjective, Objective, Assessment and Plan.
-Lets understand the detail of each below:
+SOAP is an acronym which when expanded stands for Subjective, Objective, Assessment, and Plan.

-Subjective (S)Subjective in case of clinics refers to the narrative of the patient in the form of its ideas or feelings.
+Subjective in the case of clinics refer to the narrative of the patient in the form of its ideas or feelings.
 It can also be understood as a description of how it sees the current condition of their health.
 It is not easy to get a layered answer for this.

 Subjective information includes broadly the below items: